Flight Booking Tour Package

 Diwali | #4 of Famous Festivals

 The most famous Diwali festival, also known as the festival of lights, brings many positive vibes.
 The most-awaited Indian festival involves a series of rituals that are extended for four days, and each day holds great significance.
 This beautiful festival emblematizes positive aspects such as the victory of light over darkness, good over evil, and knowledge over ignorance.
 The preparation for Diwali begins much before the auspicious day as it involves rituals such as deep cleaning homes and offices.
 People not only decorate their homes with lights and rangolis but also get their houses painted.
 Another exciting ritual is about exchanging gifts that give families and friends an opportunity to meet each other and reminisce about the good old days.
 The brightest festival, Diwali, is celebrated not only in India but worldwide, where the Indian community resides.
-It is one of the most important Hindu November festivals in India.
+It is one of the most important Hindu festivals in November in India.

 5. Bhai Dooj